JanKolo04/JanKolo04/README.md

 **About me:**
 - 👨🏻‍💻 My main skills is programing in (PHP, Python, MySQL) and soloves algorytmics
-- 🚀 My current project is Task 2.0 witch will have more functions
+- 🚀 My current project is Task 2.0 witch will have more functions than before
-- 🏄‍♂️ My passion is windsurfing and read books
+- 🏄‍♂️ My passion is windsurfing and reading books
 - 💻 I wanna be Big data / Software engineer

 <br>